Address: 1279 N. Main Street, Ann Arbor MI 48103

 Ann Arbor's city parks sit on the ancestral and traditional homelands of several indigenous Native peoples.
 Read a land acknowledgement from the city and learn more about the early history of the land here.

 The first 20 acres that comprise Bluffs Nature Area were acquired by the city in 1952.
-In 2001 the city acquired nearly 20 acres of land for Bluffs, saving the land from development and doubling the size of the nature area.
+This land was acquired to preserve it and have it be public space.
+In 2001 the city acquired nearly 20 more acres of land for Bluffs, saving the land from development and doubling the size of the nature area.
 The southern entrance on Sunset Road was added in 2010 after the city purchased a small parcel of land from the bordering Elks Lodge.
-A new trail entrance was added off of Orkney Drive after the city purchased a small parcel of land from neighbors who bordered the park in 2013.
+A new trail entrance was added off of Orkney Drive after the city purchased a small parcel of land from neighbors who bordered the park in 2013

-To read more about Bluffs Nature Area history and other Natural Area Preservation activities, check out the NAP Newsletter:
+To read more about Bluffs Nature Area history and other Natural Area Preservation activities, check out NAP Newsletter articles about the park:

 2023 Park Focus: Bluffs Nature Area by Renée Hytinen